-However, my absolute favorite feature of this queue is the fresh pine scent that gets pumped through the air.
+My absolute favorite feature of this queue is the fresh pine scent that gets pumped through the air.
 It's so universally liked Universal Orlando now even sells a candle mimicking the aroma (which you can always find stocked in the Universal Legacy Store)!
 Something about it just smells like home.
-(The forest may not be my home but it's certainly home to a bunch of fellow frogs you'll hear croaking throughout the queue!)
+(While the forest may not be my home, it's certainly home to a bunch of fellow frogs you'll hear croaking throughout the queue!)

 The queue starts out as if you’re getting a behind-the-scenes movie set tour of the fictional sequel to "The Mummy," "Revenge of the Mummy."
 You initially see displays with various props and costumes while a mockumentary video plays, explaining how the mummy’s curse was proven to be real while filming the original movie, and a crew member has now mysteriously disappeared.
 Then, you enter a dimly lit room that looks like an archeological dig inside an Egyptian tomb.
 (Mommy Frog normally needs to use her phone's flashlight in here to see where she's walking.)
 You can interact with elements that add to the creepiness factor.
 For instance, reach into a hole in the wall to try to grab a ruby, if you dare.

 While you’re outside of the building that resembles the 1964 New York World’s Fair, it looks like you’re waiting to experience an exhibit called “The Universe and You!”
 After stepping inside, a retro video for the exhibit starts, only to be interrupted by a MIB agent who explains you’re being recruited and need to undergo training.
 After a ride in an elevator, the queue then snakes down the hallways of the MIB headquarters.
 You pass by the break room where the “worm guys” are drinking coffee.